argentsea/docfx/tutorials/mapping.md

 ### Required

 Finally, the the data attributes have an *optional* `required` parameter.
 It defaults to false.
-Generally, you might set a key value to “required”; this tell the Mapper that if the value is null, then the entire record is missing and the object result should be null.
+Generally, you might set a *key value* to “required”; this tell the Mapper that if the value is null, then the entire record is missing and the object result should be null.

 For example, suppose you are using a query’s output parameters to fetch a record.
 A null value in the key field means that the record doesn’t exist.
 Returning a valid new object with a null properties isn’t the correct behavior; the Mapper should return a null object.

-When using replicated or mirrored data, there can be latency between the primary and cloned databases.
-In high-performance scenarios, you may split your reads and writes and your application can attempt reads that *should* be successful but fail because of this latency.
-In this case, the `required` parameter enables the system to detect an unexpectedly missing record on a clone or mirror and retry on the master or primary.

-When `required` is set to true, then:

-* The Mapper will return a null object if this parameter or column is null.
+When `required` is set to true, then, the Mapper will return a null object if this parameter or column is null.
-* The shard set will retry a data fetch on the a Write connection.

 ### Nullable Types and Empty Types